Here are two ways to conduct brainstorming sessions for creative advertising ideas, Brain Slam and Big Bang.

-Here are two proven ways to trigger ideas, based on brainstorming experience with Walt Disney Imagineering, JWT, Leo Burnett, and other world-class creative organizations.
+These tools and techniques are based on brainstorming sessions with Walt Disney Imagineering, JWT, Leo Burnett and other world-class creative organizations.

-- Write the objective, what you want to accomplish.
-Distribute it to attendees, and post it for all to see during the session.
+- Write the objective, what you want to accomplish, then distribute it to attendees before the session.
+Post it for all to see during the session.

 - Set a time limit.
 30 minutes to 2 hours.

-- Announce the objective.
-Post and explain the rules.
+- Open the session by announcing the objective.
+Also, explain the rules for brainstorming.
 See below.

 - Capture all ideas as they flow from the group.